Easy Melted Bead Projects to Create with Children

 My eyes lit on an old jelly jar that I still hadn’t thrown away (we tend to have a lot of glass jars at our house; usually, I can’t bear to throw them out) This one seemed just right for a vase.

 - Instead of sprinkling the beads, pour in a good amount and screw on the top (or if you are using a vase, cover it with a piece of cardboard).

-Melt the beads in the oven as described before, but do not pop them out of the jar.
+- Melt the beads in the oven as described before, but do not pop them out of the jar.